radiantlogic-v8/documentation-new/documentation/sys-admin-guide/server-backend.md

 Select the type of LDAP Data Source (VDS/OpenDJ/SunOne/Active Directory/Novell/Other LDAP).

+>[!warning]
->[!warning] Do not use spaces, commas, brackets or parenthesis, colons, or the word “domain” in the data source name and do not use special characters in the Base DN value.
+>Do not use spaces, commas, brackets or parenthesis, colons, or the word “domain” in the data source name and do not use special characters in the Base DN value.

-3. Select a data agent from the Connect with Agent drop-down menu.
-For information on data agents, see [Data Agents](concepts#data-agent).
+3. Select a secure data connector from the Connect with Agent drop-down menu.
+For information on secure data connector, see [secure data connector](concepts#secure-data-connector).

 4. Click **Test Connection** to validate the values entered above.